 St. Petersburg is a home for well-known theatres: Mariinsky Theatre, Alexandrinsky Theatre, Mikhailovsky Theatre… This is where most city guests go for watching famous classical ballets.
 Who hasn’t heard of Nutcracker or Swan Lake?
 It’s not surprising that city guests include ballet in their must-do list in St. Petersburg.
-But why not to visit the Museum of Theatre and Music in St. Petersburg to know more about theatre history?
+But why not visit the Museum of Theatre and Music in St. Petersburg to know more about theatre history?

-No doubt, you can just book a ticket to the theatre and enjoy the show in the evening.
+If you love theatre, you can just book a ticket to the theatre and enjoy the show in the evening.
 But we propose to spend your time like a theatrical hedonist!
 Here is a great 4-step theatre itinerary for you.
 Let’s go!

 1. Stroll Along The Most Symmetrical Street Of Saint Petersburg